Boundary criticality of the O(N) model in d = 3 critically revisited: Set-up.

-While the action $S = S_{ordinary} + S_n +S_{n\phi}$ provides a nice $O(N)$ symmetric regularization of the model we wish to consider, it is inconvenient to work with.
+While the action (\ref{SUV}) provides a conceptually clear $O(N)$ symmetric regularization of the model we wish to consider, it is inconvenient to work with.
 Indeed, even at $g = 0$ we don't know the details of the flow from the ordinary to the normal boundary fixed point of the $O(N)$ model.
 Thus, we'd like to start with the end-point of this flow.
-We consider \beq S = S_{normal} + S_n - s \int d^{d-1} \rx \, \pi_i(\rx) \hat{\phi}_i(\rx) + \delta S, \eeq where $\vec{n} = (\vec{\pi}, \sqrt{1- \vec{\pi}^2})$ and $S_{normal}$ is the conformal fixed point of the $O(N)$ model with a normal boundary (and the symmetry-breaking field pointing along the $N$th direction).
-Note that while the first three terms in $S$ above enjoy an $O(N-1)$ symmetry, they don't have an explicit $O(N)$ symmetry.
+We consider \beq S_{IR} = S_{normal} + S_n - s \int d^{d-1} \rx \, \pi_i(\rx) \hat{\phi}_i(\rx) + \delta S, \eeq where $\vec{n} = (\vec{\pi}, \sqrt{1- \vec{\pi}^2})$ and $S_{normal}$ is the conformal fixed point of the $O(N)$ model with a normal boundary (and the symmetry-breaking field pointing along the $N$th direction). $\hat{\phi}_i$ is the boundary $O(N-1)$ vector at the normal fixed point, Eq.~(\ref{phiOPE}).
+Note that while the first three terms in $S_{IR}$ enjoy an $O(N-1)$ symmetry, they don't have an explicit $O(N)$ symmetry that our UV action (\ref{SUV}) possesses.
 Indeed, the coupling of the $N$-th component of bulk and boundary $\phi$ field, $\delta L \sim n_N \, \cdot \hat{\sigma}$ is irrelevant in the RG sense at the $g = 0$ fixed point and so will not be included.
 Thus, the action (\ref{Sfinal}) must somehow have an emergent $O(N)$ symmetry.
-Another comment is that the coupling $s$ in (\ref{Sfinal}) is actually not the same as the coupling $\tilde{s}$ in the original action (\ref{Snphi}).
+Another comment is that the coupling $s$ in (\ref{Sfinal}) is actually not the same as the coupling $\tilde{s}$ in the UV action (\ref{Snphi}).
 Indeed, $s$ is the effective coupling emerging after the RG flow from the ordinary to the normal fixed point.
 In fact, we will see momentarily that in order to have $O(N)$ symmetry, $s$ will be fixed at a particular value.
 Finally, the term $\delta S$ consists of counter-terms that we will adjust order by order in $\pi$ (equivalently, $g$) in order to restore the $O(N)$ invariance.